This excerpt is from an interview with Stephen Cognetta, a former Google PM.

 Engineers will learn how to:

-You might prefer product management if:
+Choose product management if:

-You might prefer engineering if:
+Choose engineering if:

 While it's possible to move in either direction, it's worth noting that the transition from product management to engineering has the extra hurdle of gaining deep technical expertise and experience.

 If you liked this article, you might also enjoy these: